linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 If we know the interest rate and the value of an asset today, we know its value tomorrow.
 Suppose the market interest rate is  $5 \%$ Then  $\$ 100$ today is worth  $\$ 105$ one year from now.
-Suppose I were to write the following on a sheet of paper: I will pay the bearer of this note $105 on or after Feb 15, 2024.
+Suppose I were to write the following on a sheet of paper: I will pay the bearer of this note \$105 on or after Feb 15, 2024.
 How much can I sell it for?

 # Present Discounted Value

-If I write on a sheet of paper: I will pay the bearer of this note $105 on or after Feb 15, 2024.
+If I write on a sheet of paper: I will pay the bearer of this note \$105 on or after Feb 15, 2024.
 How much can I sell it for?

-□ Answer: $100.
+□ Answer: \$100.
-One year from now, this bond will be worth $105
+One year from now, this bond will be worth \$105
-One year from now, a  $100 deposit in a savings account will be worth$ 105.
-Can't sell for more than $100, since investors would be better off lending their money to others at the market rate!
+One year from now, a  \$100 deposit in a savings account will be worth\$ 105.
+Can't sell for more than \$100, since investors would be better off lending their money to others at the market rate!
 The present discounted value of this future payment is given by  $PDV(1 + r) = \$ 105\$, so

 $$